leewoody/liblogger/README.txt

 DOUBTS / BUGS / SUGGESTIONS
 ----------------------------
 If you have any doubts,
+* at the users mailing list : http://sourceforge.net/mail/?group_id=202343
 * you can ask them at the discussion forum: http://sourceforge.net/forum/forum.php?forum_id=721800
-* or at the users mailing list : http://sourceforge.net/mail/?group_id=202343

 Pls file the bug reports here: http://sourceforge.net/tracker/?group_id=202343&atid=981202